GreensfingeExperiment/Scenario1_Green/README.md

 - `repository.RecommendationRepository`: Simulates a database to search the values.

 The RecommendationService class can be "greenified" using `GreenFactory`, allowing its behavior to change based on energy-efficiency configurations.

+### ❓ Remember the Task

+The search for the product and the number of visits is always mandatory, but the search for the "other product" is optional — so how can we ignore the execution to find the other product without actually invoking the business logic method?

+---

 ## 🧪 Unit Tests

 The test class `RecommendationServiceTest` validates the behavior of the recommendation logic: